 Challenging Validity at the USPTO

-Sometimes, litigation is avoided or supported through post issuance proceedings at the USPTO.
-In fact, approximately one-third of patent infringement trials will have one or more review proceedings going because of the procedural advantage of challenging patentability at the USPTO, rather before a jury.
+Sometimes, litigation is avoided or supported through post grant proceedings at the USPTO.
+In fact, approximately one-third of patent infringement trials will have one or more review proceedings going because of the procedural advantage of challenging patentability at the USPTO, rather than before a jury.

 Our team has been handling these types of matters since 2001 for both patent owners and petitioners.
 When the America Invents Act (AIA) changed things—under the charge of improving efficiency and lowering cost, members of our team were part of the discussion that ultimately shaped the new review proceedings.
-There are now three types of post issuance challenges to patentability: ex parte reexam, inter partes review and post grant review.
+There are now three types of post issuance challenges to patentability: ex parte reexam (EPX), inter partes review (IPR) and post grant review (PGR).

 Ex Parte Reexamination (EPX)

-A one-and-done shot for a third party to file a request for the USPTO to reexam an issued patent based on printed prior art that presents a substantial new question of patentability.
-The USPTO has three months to respond and decide whether or not to reexam.
-Current statistics are that about 80% of the requester reexamination are granted and reexamination is ordered.
+EPX is a one-and-done shot for a third party to file a request for the USPTO to reexamine an issued patent, based on printed prior art that presents a substantial new question of patentability.
+The USPTO has three months to respond and decide whether or not to grant a reexamination.
+Current statistics are that about 80% of the requester petitions are granted and reexamination is ordered.
 If reexamination is ordered, then the patent owner and a panel of three senior examiners at the Central Reexam Unit (CRU) conduct the reexamination.
-The third party requester has no ability to participate after filing the initial request, appeal the final decision on whether or not to cancel any or all of the claims nor permit any amended claims of narrower scope to be added during the reexamination.
-Currently, most ex parte reexaminations are finished at the CRU in less than two years, after which the patent owner can appeal to the Patent Trial and Appeal Board (PTAB) (typical timeframe one to two years), and there can be a further appeal to the Federal Circuit (typical timeframe one year).
+The third party requester has no ability to participate after filing the initial request, appeal the final decision on whether or not to cancel any or all of the claims, nor permit any amended claims of narrower scope to be added during the reexamination.
+Currently, most ex parte reexaminations are finished at the CRU in less than two years, after which the patent owner can appeal to the Patent Trial and Appeal Board (PTAB) (typical timeframe one to two years), and further appeal to the Federal Circuit (typical timeframe one year).